elycruz/fjl-errorThrowing/README.md

 # fjl-error-throwing
+**Deprecated** - This library is more thoroughly tested and is included as part of 'functional-jslib/fjl'.
+It is recommended you use that version of the "error-throwing" functions instead.

 Error throwing helpers.
 In particular for when a type doesn't match an expected type (or one of one or more expected types).